 According to the Federal Ministry of Health, 20 to 30 percent of Nigerians suffer from mental illnesses and less than 10 percent of those battling with mental illness have access to mental healthcare.
 This forces people to turn to self-medication, self-diagnosis, and denial of their symptoms.
 It is little wonder Nigeria was ranked as the most depressed country in Africa in 2017.2

 Nigeria’s emotional well-being, or lack of it, is deep-rooted.
 The nation’s first mental health legislation, the ‘Lunacy OrdiThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.